ibrahimyaacob92/t3-plasmo-turbo/README.md

 1. Head over to `chrome://extensions` and enable Developer Mode.
 2. Click on "Load Unpacked" and navigate to your extension's `/apps/plasmo/build/chrome-mv3-dev` (or `/apps/plasmo/build/chrome-mv3-prod`) directory.
+3. Pin the extension & login.
+Note that, social login is not fully functioning, so it's best to stick with password or sending codes to mail

 ### Migrate Prisma